holistic-web/maskify/website/README.md

 ### on commit to any branch but master
 Github Actions will run `npm run lint` to confirm no linting errors have been made.
 If any errors are found the linter will attempt to automatically fix the issue and commit the change to the branch.

-See `.github/lint-website.yml`.
+See `.github/website-lint.yml`.

 ### on commit to master branch
 Github Actions will run `npm run build` and `firebase deploy` to publish the latest version of the site.
+It relies on the `FIREBASE_TOKEN` secret being available in github.

+See `.github/website-deploy.yml`.